-For those properties that do not have this type of space a borehole method is used, though this can be the more expensive option.
+For those domestic properties that do not have this type of space, a borehole method is used, though this can be the more expensive option.
 This type of heat source installation only requires around 80-100 metres for a typical installation.
-It is not always required that there is a single borehole, and multiple shallow versions can be drilled which total 100 metres.
+It is not always required that there is a single borehole, and multiple shallow versions can be drilled which totals 100 metres.

 Request a quote

 Disruption and Mess.

 When installing a domestic ground source heat pump bear in mind there will be some disruption to your garden, though over time it will return to its original appearance.
 Once the installation is complete, the ground loop will not need excavated and require minimal maintenance.

 Ground and air source heat pumps need a surge of electricity to start, so ensure your electrical supply is strong enough to maintain the stream.
 All our MCS accredited installers will be able to advise you on this and many systems now operate on “soft start” alternative which limits the need of the high initial electrical current.
 Ground and air source heat pumps are always connected to their own circuit breaker in the fuse board.

 Both domestic ground and air source heat pumps do not require planning permission before installing, however in certain circumstances air source heat pumps may require permission as the appearance of the property will change with the installation.
 For all terms and conditions, visit The Town and Country Planning Department online.

 When living in areas of outstanding natural beauty and conservation areas etc. it’s recommended you seek the advice of your local authorities before installing an air source heat pump.

 Ground source heat pumps may require consent before being installed in the properties of listed buildings.